ThePhD/sol2/docs/source/features.rst

 * overloading: the ability to call overloaded functions, matched based on arity or type (``foo( 1 )`` from lua calls a different function then ``foo( "bark" )``).
 * Lua thread: basic wrapping of the lua thread API; ties in with coroutine.
 * coroutines: allowing a function to be called multiple times, resuming the execution of a Lua coroutine each time
+* yielding C++ functions: allowing a function from C++ to be called multiple times, and yield any results it has back through the C API or into Lua
 * environments: an abstraction for getting, setting and manipulating an environment, using table techniques, functions or otherwise.
 Typically for the purposes of sandboxing

 +---------------------------+-------------+------------+----------+---------+----------+-----------+-----------+----------------+----------+----------+-----------+-----------------+--------+